Welcome to Brighton Comedy Course.

 Procrastinate no more.
 Let’s find out which form of coaching or course is best suited to you.

 A big hello,

 My name is Louise.
 I’m a Comedian, Communications Coach and Author of How to Be a Comedian and Smash Your First Gig.
-I have over 20 years Comedy industry experience.
-I love coaching Stand up Comedy, Public Speaking and Creative Writing.
+I have over 20 years Comedy industry experience and I love coaching Stand-up Comedy, Public Speaking and Creative Writing.
 I encourage people to find their own voice and natural style.

 I create a space that helps people relax and breathe, (the latter is always a good start.)
 Everyone has it in them to be funny.
 I truly believe that.
 Confidence is the key ingredient needed to bring out your comedy genius and shine.